DerYeger/yeger/packages/vue2-masonry-wall/README.md

 - `min-columns`: Minimum number of columns. `undefined` implies no constraint.
 Defaults to `undefined`, but will always be at least `1` in the output.
 - `max-columns`: Maximum number of columns. `undefined` implies no constraint.
 Defaults to `undefined`.
 If `min-columns` is greater than `max-columns`, `min-columns` will take precedence.
 - `keyMapper`: Optional mapper function that receives an item, its column index, its row index, and its index w.r.t. the `items` array and returns a unique key.
 Defaults to `(_item, _column, _row, index) => index`.
+- `incremental`: Optional flag that enables incremental rendering.
+Note that this requires the `keyMapper` to be agnostic to column index and row index.
+Defaults to `false`.

 ```vue
 <script>